Dr Christian Jonathan Haverkampf M.D.

 Blushing is commonly exhibited by individuals suffering from social phobia.
 These visible symptoms further reinforce the anxiety in the presence of others.

 It is still not clear which proportion is inheritable, and which is learned.
-Studies of identical twins brought up (via adoption) in different families have indicated that, if one twin developed social anxiety disorder, then the other was between 30 percent and 50 percent more likely than average to also develop the disorder.
-However, it may not social anxiety that is heritable, but rather anxiety or depression in general.
+Studies of identical twins who were adopted into different families have indicated that, if one twin developed social anxiety disorder, then the other was between 30 percent and 50 percent more likely than average to also develop the disorder.
+It may actually not be social anxiety that is heritable, but rather anxiety or depression in general.
 The problem with many studies and theories in this area is that they work with social anxiety as a bundle of symptoms rather than looking at the causes of the condition and linking those to possible underlying biological variations.
 Whatever the underlying reasons are, however, the symptoms manifest because of how information flows and is being processed.
 (Haverkampf, 2012b, 2012a) This is how working with communication patterns in therapy can lower and eradicate symptoms that seem to be linked also to biological variations in components of the neuronal information transmission symptoms.
 (Haverkampf, 2018c)

 People with social anxiety may not have lower social skills, but they often attach a greater importance to how the social interaction unfolds.
 It is actually quite often the case that an individual who is very sensitive to social cues may not be able to make this additional information work for himself or herself.
 Research has indicated the role negative beliefs play, which can be ‘core’ or ‘unconditional’ beliefs, such as “I am inept”, or ‘conditional’ beliefs, such as “If I show myself, I will be rejected”.
 Negative beliefs are thought to develop based on personality and adverse experiences and to be activated when the person feels under threat.
 Social norms and expectations may play a role.
 For example, if extroversion is a desirable trait, being more introspective can put additional pressure on an individual.

 One model emphasizes the development of a distorted mental representation of the self and overestimates of the likelihood and consequences of negative evaluation, and of the performance standards that others have.
 Negatively biased memories of the past often seem to play a role, leading to anxiety before an interaction and unhelpful interpretations and ruminations after it.